netbox-community/go-netbox/docs/ClusterType.md

 ### NewClusterType

-`func NewClusterType(id int32, url string, display string, name string, slug string, created NullableTime, lastUpdated NullableTime, clusterCount int64, ) *ClusterType`
+`func NewClusterType(id int32, url string, displayUrl string, display string, name string, slug string, created NullableTime, lastUpdated NullableTime, clusterCount int64, ) *ClusterType`

 NewClusterType instantiates a new ClusterType object This constructor will assign default values to properties that have it defined,